Yellowface: Dr. Fu Manchu

 In 1932, Boris Karloff took over the character in the film The Mask of Fu Manchu.
 The film's tone has long been considered racist and offensive, but that only added to its cult status alongside its humor and Grand Guignol sets and torture sequences.
 The film was suppressed for many years, but has since received critical re-evaluation and been released on DVD uncut.

 Charlie Chan

 In a series of films in the 1930s and 1940s, Chinese-Hawaiian-American detective Charlie Chan was played by white actors Warner Oland, Sidney Toler and Roland Winters.
-The Swedish-born Oland, unlike his two successors in the Chan role, actually looked somewhat Chinese, and according to his contemporaries, he did not use special makeup in the role.
+Swedish actor Warner Oland typecasted as Chinese, and according to his contemporaries, he did not use special makeup in the role.
 He also played East Asians in other films, including Shanghai Express, The Painted Veil, and Werewolf of London (decades later, Afro-European American TV actor Khigh Dhiegh, though of African and European descent, was generally cast as an East Asian because of his appearance, and he was often included on lists of East Asian actors).

+An updated film version of Charlie Chan was planned in the 1990s by Miramax; this new Charlie Chan was to be "hip, slim, cerebral, sexy and ... a martial-arts master", but the film did not come to fruition.